nathan-rousselot/scoop/README.md

     from scoop import Scoop
 ```

 `Scoop` is a class that inherits from `torch.optim.Optimizer`.
 Hence, one can use it as any other optimizer in PyTorch, we detail its hyperparameters later.
 The main difference with standard optimizer is that Scoop relies on a Hessian estimator.
 Hence, `Scoop` has a `hutchinson\_hessian` method that update the Hessian estimation in-place.
-The entire training loop is then:

 The main contribution is located in `src/scoop.py`.
 To use Scoop, create an instance of the `Scoop` class as you would do with any other optimizer: